 8. Use avocados or hummus instead of mayo in dips and on sandwiches

 This one is an easy swap!
 Avocados are super healthy fats and provide waaay more nutritional benefits than mayo ever could.
 You can either slice them up and put them on your sandwich or mash them up and make some guacamole to serve as an awesome pant-based dip.

 Hummus is another easy, nutritious swap for spreads or dips.
 You can find hummus at any grocery store or you can try making your own -> check out my super simple hummus recipe for an idea.

 9. Give tofu or tempeh a try

-Now I know soy has been getting a bad rap lately and that is solely because it is added to a lot of common foods and you’re not even aware that you’re consuming it (just like gluten!).
-So the easiest way to make sure you are not getting too much soy is to eat as little packaged, processed food as possible.
+Now I know soy has been getting a bad rap lately and that is mostly because it is added to a lot of common foods and you’re not even aware that you’re consuming it (just like gluten!) and because conventional tofu contains high levels of pesticides.
+For those reasons I recommend you choose organic tofu and try to eat as little packaged, processed food as possible.
 If you know you have hormonal imbalances or an allergy/intolerance to soy then please consult a health care practitioner before you begin increasing your consumption of soy.

 -Try tofu instead of chicken in your stir fries